 Let’s explore how AI can drive customer satisfaction in travel and tourism

 Guests expect quick, convenient and personal resolutions on their channel of choice.
-Chatbot statistics can help prove that customer service is a core driver for overall customer satisfaction, loyalty and future spend in travel and tourism.
-Without leveraging AI, it’s cost–prohibitive for companies to scale customer service efforts that meet these quick-rising demands.
-According to our travel and hospitality customers, AI can resolve over 50% of pre-, day-of and post travel customer service issues in less than one second.
+Chatbot statistics can help prove that customer service is a core driver for overall customer satisfaction, loyalty and future spend on travel and tourism.
+Without leveraging AI, it’s cost-prohibitive for companies to scale customer service efforts that meet these quick-rising demands.
+According to our travel and hospitality customers, AI can resolve over 50% of pre-, day-of and post-travel customer service issues in less than one second.

 A study published in the Harvard Business Journal found that responding to customers in five minutes or less when they have an issue leads to a willingness to spend $20 more in the future for a ticket on an airline.